drfknoble/opencv_projects/getting_started/README.md

 ![Example](./data/output/screenshot.PNG)

-If you call green_screen.exe from the command line, you can use the following flags:
+If you call getting_started.exe from the command line, you can use the following flags:
 -d to set the debug flag.
 Though, at this point isn't explicitly used.

 # Contributing